LynneFlute/Flautissimo/performances.md

 ## Previous Performances

 - Flautissimo and Piccolissimo enjoyed playing in the summer sunshine at the Sir Harold Hillier Gardens on Saturday 13 May 2023.
-We entertained visitors to the garden with a varied programme of music which included The Ash Groove, Single Yellow Line, To a Wild Rose and In The Hall of the Mountain King.
+We entertained visitors to the gardens with a varied programme of music which included The Ash Groove, Single Yellow Line, To a Wild Rose and In The Hall of the Mountain King.

 - On Saturday 25 March, Flautissimo played at Southampton's West Quay shopping centre, a new venue for the orchestra.
 Quite a crowd gathered to listen to us play and seemed to particularly enjoy the Sound of Music medley and Bohemian Rhapsody.